geeksusma/geeksusma/README.md

 ## :people_hugging: Communities

-I'm an active organizer of [AgileSur](https://www.meetup.com/es-ES/agile-sur/)
+I'm a member of [AgileSur](https://www.meetup.com/es-ES/agile-sur/)

 In addition, I also support the next communities, attending regularly to their meetups when it is possible.